-There may be times when a student is removed from their regular educational programming to an alternative supervised setting inside of the school building, in accordance with the Behaviors and Consequences chart outlined above.
+There may be times when a student is removed from their regular educational programming for more than 60 minutes of the school day to an alternative supervised setting inside of the school building, in accordance with the Behaviors and Consequences chart outlined above.
 While in this setting, the student will engage in skill building practices to repair harm done to self and community.
+During an In School Suspension, students will be given a chance to self-reflect, and may engage in restorative conversations.
+Students will be provided time to complete their work and will receive social emotional support as needed.
+Students with disabilities will receive the supports and services as outlined in their 504 or IEP.